jeff-adkisson/swe-3313-fall-2025/project/README.md

 # SWE 3313 Fall 2025 Project

-`REVISIONS IN PROGRESS - Project will be ready for review by Sept 4`

 ## Project Overview

 This course has a large team project that starts immediately after Exam 1.
 You should start thinking about it now and considering who to add to your team.